 The automotive industry is generally subject to market fluctuations, which can, for example, be influenced by trends in the global financial market as well as turbulence in the euro zone.
-The global financial and consumer crises of 2008 and 2009 had a strong impact on vehicle sales in Europe and the US, and therefore also on SMP AE's call-off volumes.
-Although the market has now fully recovered, a recurrence of such an event cannot be ruled out.
 The economic development of the "BRIC" countries plays an important role in the global growth of global car sales.
 However, social, infrastructural, economic and political developments in these regions are difficult to predict.